gideonabe/news_today/README.md

 5. Open http://localhost:3000 in your browser.

-Usage
+## Usage

-Toggle Theme: Click the Moon/Sun icon to switch between light and dark mode.
+- Toggle Theme: Click the Moon/Sun icon to switch between light and dark mode.

-Search: Use the search input to filter news (currently static placeholder).
+- Search: Use the search input to filter news (currently static placeholder).

-Navigation: Click menu items to navigate categories (can be linked to pages or APIs).
+- Navigation: Click menu items to navigate categories (can be linked to pages or APIs).

-Hamburger Menu: On mobile and tablet, click the hamburger to open the navigation menu overlay.
+- Hamburger Menu: On mobile and tablet, click the hamburger to open the navigation menu overlay.

-## Folder Structure
-newstoday/
-│
-├─ app/
-│   ├─ page.tsx
-│   ├─ layout.tsx
-│   └─ components/
-│       └─ Navbar.tsx
-├─ public/
-│   └─ images/
-├─ styles/
-│   └─ globals.css
-├─ package.json
-└─ README.md

-Contributing
+## Contributing

 Contributions are welcome!

-Fork the repository
+- Fork the repository

-Create a new branch: git checkout -b feature-name
+- Create a new branch: git checkout -b feature-name

-Make your changes and commit: git commit -m "Add new feature"
+- Make your changes and commit: git commit -m "Add new feature"

-Push to your branch: git push origin feature-name
+- Push to your branch: git push origin feature-name

-Open a Pull Request
+- Open a Pull Request

-License
+## License

 This project is licensed under the MIT License.